hbctraining/scRNA-seq_online/lessons/03_SC_quality_control-setup.md

 * PBMC samples from eight individual lupus patients were separated into two aliquots each.
   * One aliquot of PBMCs was activated by 100 U/mL of recombinant IFN-β for 6 hours.
   * The second aliquot was left untreated.
   * After 6 hours, the eight samples for each condition were pooled together in two final pools (stimulated cells and control cells).
 We will be working with these two, pooled samples. (*We did not demultiplex the samples because SNP genotype information was used to demultiplex in the paper and the barcodes/sample IDs were not readily available for this data.
-Generally, you would demultiplex and perform QC on each individual sample.*)
+Generally, you would demultiplex and perform QC on each individual sample rather than pooling the samples.*)
 * 12,138 and 12,167 cells were identified (after removing doublets) for control and stimulated pooled samples, respectively.

 * Since the samples are PBMCs, we will expect immune cells, such as: